saint11/DeadWeight/source/dungeon/dungeon_level_1.md

 ## 11 Chapel
 If the adventurers fight in the [inner court tomb](#tomb-of-the-inner-court) the doors are barricaded.
 They can be broken down or the adventurers can find another way in.

 The room is an underground chapel, there are probably hundreds of melted candles everywhere, and an altar to the east.
 The altar is partially elevated and a huge statue of  is behind the altar.
 The statue is holding a **red gem**.
-There's another s
+There's another statue to the south, a man is pointing the finger to a skeleton, that is crawling back to a coffin.

 A group of goblins is barricaded here.
 2 [boggarts]{.m} and 2 [goblin scrappers]{.m}.